British girl missing after Hamas attack confirmed dead, say family

 Mr Mitchell told BBC Radio 4’s Today programme that US President Joe Biden’s visit to Israel could be a “significant fillip” to getting humanitarian relief through.

-Mr Biden was travelling to Israel and Jordan on Wednesday amid concerns the Israel-Hamas war could spiral into a wider regional conflict.
+Mr Biden was travelling to Israel and Jordan on Wednesday amid concerns the Israel-Hamas conflict could spiral into a wider regional issue.

 As well as his talks in Israel, the US president will meet King Abdullah of Jordan, Egyptian President Abdel Fattah El-Sisi and Palestinian President Mahmoud Abbas.